Kaffeklubben Island: Geography and geology

 Kaffeklubben Island is 713.5 km from the geographic North Pole.
 The island lies off Cape James Hill, 10 km northwest of Bliss Bay, approximately 37 km east of Cape Morris Jesup, a little east of a central point along the northern coast of Greenland.
 Its most northerly point is 4.4 km north of that of Cape Morris Jesup.
 It is approximately 700 m long, and approximately 300 m across at its widest point.
 The highest point is approximately 30 m above sea level.

-A 2022 visit to the island by a Swiss-Danish expedition confirmed the north tip of "Inuit Qeqertaat" (Kaffeklubben Island) at latitude 83°39 054″ N, 30°37 045 ″ W to be the northernmost island in the world.
+A 2022 visit to the island by a Swiss-Danish expedition confirmed the northern tip of Kaffeklubben Island at 83°39′54″N, 30°37′45″W to be the northernmost piece of land in the world.

 Flora and fauna

-Despite the harsh environment, vegetation grows on Kaffeklubben island, including various mosses, liverworts, lichens, and the flowering plants: Saxifraga oppositifolia (purple saxifrage) and Papaver radicatum (Arctic poppy).
-The aforementioned National Geographic 2023 expedition determined that the northernmost life was a species of Tortula moss (Tortula mucronifolia) and an Arctic poppy (Papaver radicatum).
+Despite the harsh environment, vegetation grows on Kaffeklubben Island, including various mosses, liverworts, and lichens, and the flowering plants purple saxifrage (Saxifraga oppositifolia) and Arctic poppy (Papaver radicatum).
+The 2023 National Geographic expedition determined that the northernmost plants on the island were a patch of moss belonging to the species Tortula mucronifolia and an Arctic poppy.
+A stoat, nicknamed Randall, was also found.